-Figure 1 gives the Collected Seat Histograms for the ensemble sampled from the distribution which does not consider preserving Municipalities (MCDs).
-Figure 2 gives the Collected Seat Histograms but for the ensemble sampled from the distribution which does consider preserving Municipalities (MCDs).
+Figure 1 gives the Collected Seat Histograms for the ensemble sampled from the distribution.
 To critique a particular map against the backdrop our non-partisan ensemble, one needs only plot the seat outcome under that map under a given election on our plot for the same election.
 In addition to looking at a collection of historic votes, it is also useful to examine how the ensemble shifts under changes to the statewide vote fraction on a particular set of votes.
 This may be accomplished, for example, by using a uniform swing analysis.
 We omit such investigation in this work, but such studies may be achieved with the provided data and we plan to implement this in future analysis.

 Without reference to a particular map, the primary message of these plots is that when maps are drawn only considering only the nonpartisan redistricting criteria the result is a responsive map.
-By a responsive map, we mean a map whose electoral outcomes change to resonable degree as the peoples will, expressed in the votes, changes.
+By a responsive map, we mean a map whose electoral outcomes change to reasonable degree as the peoples will, expressed in the votes, changes.
 Our experience with non-partisan map ensembles over the last decade, in North Carolina as well as states such as Maryland and Wisconsin, confirm this observation.
 Again and again, we see that when political data is not considered the resulting maps are responsive to changes in the voters's preference.
-Even when there are swings in public opinon as expressed in the vote, the outcomes of these non-responsive maps do not change commensurately.
+Even when there are swings in public opinion as expressed in the vote, the outcomes of these non-responsive maps do not change commensurately.

 In contrast, many of the maps used in North Carolina over the last decade were significantly less responsive.
-Under the enacted maps, the number of elected officials from each party changes little dispite sizable swings in the people's preferences as expressed at the ballot box.
+Under the enacted maps, the number of elected officials from each party changes little despite sizable swings in the people's preferences as expressed at the ballot box.